Graphic design: Valentina Améstica

 Catalogue

 Luma is accompanied by an exhibition catalogue with texts by artist Catalina Tuca, exhibition mentor Esperanza Mayobre, and essayist Alexandra Trujillo (mentored by Aimé Iglesias Lukin as part of CUE’s Art Critic Mentorship Program).
-The catalogue will be available to read online, and a print version will be available free of charge to gallery visitors.
+The catalogue is available to read online, and a print version is available free of charge to gallery visitors.

 Opening Reception Photos